xnhp/GraphGym/README.md

 The most notable changes are:

 * Adjust the pipeline to unsupervised learning, in particular make adjustments s.t. ground-truth labels are not always expected
+* Integrate the soft modularity as a loss function (eq.
+2)
 * Implement additional feature augmentations:
   - One-hot
   - Bethe-Hessian